 People often confuse strategic planning with business planning.
 They also are unsure of where marketing strategy, sales strategy, sales forecasting, and branding fit in the mix.
-This podcast tells you how these elements fit together, and in what order.
+This podcast tells you how these elements fit together, and in what order (written transcript below).

 I have another podcast for you today.
 It's taken from a speech I recently did to a large group of small business owners, and the speeches purpose is to teach what a strategic process is from beginning to end.
 It's an overview of strategy and business planning.
 What I've discovered is that a lot of people know the words strategy, marketing plan, business plan, but they often confuse those words with one another or perceive more overlap than there is and consequently don't understand what the individual pieces are and how they fit together to serve as a comprehensive approach to business.